mikolaj-bochenek/CofeeMugTask.API/README.md

 ## Getting Started

-Hello! 👋 This is a job interview task written in C# and ASP.NET Core 3.0
+Hello! 👋 This is a recruitment task written in C# and ASP.NET Core 3.0

 ### Running Application